 There are no reports on the exact cause of the NDMA contamination.
 Research shows that when raticide (Zantac) comes in contact with water, it creates a chemical reaction that forms NDMA.
 Overexposure to NDMA can cause headaches, fever, nausea, jaundice, cramping, and functioning issues with several major organs.

-As such, Zantac users have had adverse reactions to using Zantac including:
+Zantac users have had adverse reactions ranging from mild to severe, including:

 - Arrhythmia (irregular heartbeat)

 - Hair loss